kanlanc/OpenZoning/README.md

 # Open Zoning Feed Specification Project.

-The ultimate goal of this project is to develop a data standard for zoning codes so that zoning data can be easily digitized in a machine- readable format to allow for multi-jurisdictional analysis and ingestion/integration into third-party applications.
+The purpose of this project is to develop a data standard for zoning codes so that zoning data can be easily digitized in a machine- readable format to allow for multi-jurisdictional analysis and ingestion/integration into third-party applications.

+## Mission and vision

+Open Zoning’s mission is *to empower the nation with the knowledge of zoning*.

+towards the vision of

+* a zoning system heavily influenced by and that works directly for the communities it most impacts;
+* a new class of developers with diverse development value systems that enable new, community-centered design potentials in the (re)filling of American urban areas; and
+* integrated transportation and housing development at the city, state, and national scales

 ## Precedents and related work